|

 Mythical consciousness balances

-worldview by obscuring rational fragments that don't comfortably fit in.
+worldview by obscuring rational fragments.

-My body seemed to
+My body seemed to have

-have dissociated itself almost completely from my mind.
+dissociated itself almost completely from my mind.

-Even though
+Even though I no

-only a minimum of hesitation I
+only a second of hesitation I

-found myself able to get up,
+found myself able open the

-window and walk through.
+French window and walk through.

 It was odd, of course,